UXAFORES is made up of a group of researchers dedicated to improving knowledge in the environment and, especially, in forestry.

 - Mechanical characterization of timber for structural purposes

-- Application of non-destructive techniques for classifying structural timber
+- Application of non-destructive techniques for the evaluation of structural timber

 Principal researchers: Lombardero Díaz, M.J.